indexdata/rfcs/text/0003-folio-breaking-changes.md

 - A field which is required must not also designate a default value, though JSON Schema allows for a property to both be required and  designate a default value.
 With this understanding, a default value can only be applied to an optional field.
 - When a module is renamed, it is considered a new module.
 Renaming modules should be avoided.
 - Any changes to the provided System Interface is considered a breaking change.
+- Perhaps counter intuitively, "The addition or removal of an HTTP status code from an existing endpoint" is considered to be a breaking change, because if a client has built deliberate behaviour on the basis of getting a specific status code, it is likely this client will need to adapt now that it has gone.